xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 </div>

-Hop into the connected devbox and issue a wget for the test.txt file we created above:
+Hop onto the connected devbox and issue a wget for the test.txt file we created above:

 <div class="highlighter-rouge">